2 Ways Card Issuers Can Improve Their KYC Workflow

 BASIS ID has created a unique platform that allows you to track the data of all of the program managers as well as cardholders in one simple to use dashboard.
 It’s not just an identity verification software or a messy database.
 It’s a powerful tool, which has everything from identity checks to management of program managers.

-The KYC software performs identity analysis, has advanced machine learning algorithms, and intuitive software for the Compliance Officers to use.
+The KYC and AML Software performs identity analysis, has advanced machine learning algorithms, and intuitive software for the Compliance Officers to use.
 It also utilizes data from Dow Jones, Experian, and other providers to screen users against tens of thousands of databases.

 Most importantly, however, it makes life easy for card issuers.
 The platform continually updates all of the data, makes sure to renew documents when they expire and has automatic reporting tools.
 The KYC workflow management platform allows card issuers to report to Visa & Mastercard, banks, auditors, or other data authorities.